MARS-Group-HAW/model-knp-traffic/README.md

 ### Entity Configuration

-The `KnpCar` (see [Entities](#entities)) requires a CSV file.
+The `KnpCar` (see [Entities](#entities) in this README) requires a CSV file.
 The default CSV file is [`car.csv`](./Scenarios/KrugerNationalParkBox/resources/car.csv).

 See Section 3.3.3 of the [final report](./Documentation/KNP_Traffic_Model_Final_Report.pdf) for more details.

 ### Agent Configuration

-The parameters of a spawn period that apply to all agent types are listed in the above table (see [Scheduler Configuration](#scheduler-configuration)).
+The parameters of a spawn period that apply to all agent types are listed in the above table (see [Scheduler Configuration](#scheduler-configuration) in this README).
 In addition, parameters specific to each agent type can also be set via the respective scheduler.

 #### `Commuter`